Do you know their wishes?

 - do you know how all the appliances, the heating system and any alarms work?

-- will there be an effect on your income?
-You might want to look into whether there are any benefits you will be able to claim.
+- will there be any change to your income?
+You might want to try our benefits calculator to see if there’s anything you’d be able to claim

 The death of someone you know, particularly someone you’re close to, can be devastating.
 Even if the person has not yet died, you may already be experiencing some form of grief.
 You might be grieving for how your relationship used to be, or how the person was before their illness, or anticipating the loss their death will cause.

 Everyone deals with bereavement differently, but there is support available if you want it.
-You might want to talk to your GP, friends and family, or a bereavement counsellor.
-Read our guide Coping with bereavement for more information.
+You might want to talk to:

 Professionals who are involved with caring for the person who is dying may also be able to help you.
 For example, hospices provide a range of support for patients and their families, including bereavement support.